Key law career questions

 Is the role of lawyers essentially the same in all law firms and chambers?

 No. Take solicitors’ firms - the work and lifestyle that you would experience in a large City firm and a small high-street practice are almost incomparable.
 And it’s the same thing with a London-based commercial barristers’ chambers and a small regional crime chambers.
-It's therefore vitally important that you find out which type and size of practice would suit you, by doing work experience and speaking to people in the profession.
-Only by getting first-hand experience and chatting to those in the know can you really start to get a feel for the kind of work that you think would appeal and what you would be good at.
+It’s therefore vitally important that you find out which type and size of practice would suit you, by doing work experience and speaking to people in the profession.
+Only by getting first-hand experience and chatting to those in the know can you really start to get a feel for the kind of work that you think would appeal and that you would be good at.

 What use is my careers service?

 Your school or university careers service is a key resource.
-Some advisers specialise in the legal sector and are great for checking through work placement and training contract/pupillage applications (or speculative CVs and letters, if you’re trying to secure informal work experience).
+Some advisers specialise in the legal sector and are great for checking through work placement and training contract/ pupillage applications (or speculative CVs and letters, if you’re trying to secure informal work experience).
 Some also have contacts at local law firms and chambers, so might even be able to help you set up some work shadowing.

 How can I find out more?

 There’s lots of info out there about careers in law.
 Pick up a copy of The Training Contract & Pupillage Handbook (updated every year) from your careers service or a law fair (held at universities in autumn).
-Law fairs are also a great place to speak to recruiters and current trainees/pupils.
+Fairs are also a great place to speak to recruiters and current trainees/pupils.
 In addition, check out websites such as LawCareers.Net for news, advice, features and interviews.